psychemedia/middle-english-romances/sir-isumbras.md

 His hirde-mene mett he everylkone,
 With a fulle drery swoghe,
 And saide thaire fee was fro thame revede,
-" Certis, syr, us es noghte levyde
+"Certis, syr, us es noghte levyde
 A stotte unto ȝoure plowghe!"
 Thay wepede sare and gaffe thame ille;
 The knyghte bad thay solde be stylle,
-" I wytte ȝow noghte this woghe;
+"I wytte ȝow noghte this woghe;
 God that sent me alle this woo,
 Wele hase he sent me also.
 And ȝitt may send y-noghe!"